habibhaseeb/Python-/README.md

 ```
 >Note:
 keep in mind with first program in python that indentation block is configure you have concious of whitespace like ( print("")) the one space in the bracket not legal because the python compiler have not access to code fully.
 Please aware of this.
+ I want to push code continuously with specific learning curve.